sravsimh/LocalLLM/README.md

 # LLM Benchmarking
 This project is to create a benchmark software to run on a loacal machine to benchmark the performance of a 3 LLM's  Llama 3.1 8B, Qwen 2.5, Gemma 2B and determine if it is beneficial to run locally or to infer over cloud.

+# System Requirements

+This is yet to be filled

 # Setup
 This project setup requires installing [Ollama](https://ollama.com/) a free software to easily run LLM's Locally